DevExpress/dotnet-eud/interface-elements-for-web/articles/rich-text-editor/tables.md

 ## Context Menu
-Right click a table element to display a context menu.
+Right-click a table element to display a context menu.
 The menu commands allows you to modify table properties and layout.

 ![RichTextEditor-Tables-ContextMenu](../../images/rich-text-editor-tables-context-menu.png)

 ## Keyboard Navigation
-To navigate through cells use arrow keys, or TAB and TAB+SHIFT.
-Use SHIFT together with the arrow keys to select cells.
+To navigate through cells, use arrow keys or press TAB and TAB+SHIFT.
+Press SHIFT together with the arrow keys to select cells.